 And we don’t mean bustin’ out hard at the gym for an hour, either — 20 to 25 minutes of moderate exercise will do the trick.
-Moderate exercise is any movement that gets your heart rate up slightly, this includes exercise as simple as walking, slow dancing with your dog, and light yoga.
+Moderate exercise is any movement that gets your heart rate up slightly.
+This includes exercises as simple as walking, slow dancing with your dog, and light yoga.

-Here’s the catch — exercise, of any kind, too close to bedtime may be a bit too exciting for your body.
-Dr. Breus recommends winding down for 4 hours before bed.
+Here’s the catch — exercise of any kind too close to bedtime may be a bit too exciting for your body.
+Dr. Breus recommends winding down for four hours before bed.

 6. Optimize Your Light Exposure

 Our exposure to different spectrums of light and our circadian rhythms go hand-in-hand.

 To keep your circadian rhythm on track, it’s important to get 15 minutes of direct sunlight within 30 minutes of waking up.
 Taking Fido on a short walk or eating your breakfast outside do will the trick splendidly.

 Also, if you get tired during the day, you can try to take a “sunshine break” instead of a coffee break.

 However, if you don’t have an opportunity to soak in the sun’s natural rays, you can purchase light bulbs that emit a blue spectrum of light.
 This blue light spectrum (400−495 nm) is a high-energy spectrum that acts like coffee for your brain — it turns the “melatonin faucet” off.